DanielGilchrist/shoo/README.md

 # shoo

-A CLI utility for managing GitHub notifications with configurable purging rules.
+A CLI utility for managing GitHub notifications with configurable filtering rules.

 ## Installation